Opal-teaching/messaging-app/README.md

 The goal of this mini-project is to create a messaging app using this technology stack.
 We will have three pages.
-1. A page with conversations: [Conversations](./images/image1.png)
+1. A page with a list of conversations: [Conversations](./images/image1.png)
 2. A page to create conversations:[Create Conversations](./images/image6.png)
-3. A conversation page, where we can delete conversations:[Create Conversations](./images/image6.png)
+3. A conversation page, where we can delete conversations, and send messages:[Create Conversations](./images/image6.png)

-For more details on the different views of this app, go the the images folder in this repository.
+For more details on the different views of this app, go through the images folder in this repository.

-By the end of this, you should have an app where you can see all the conversations available, create conversations, and lastly,  navigate to an indinvidual conversation where you will be able to see the messages, write messages in the conversation, and lastly, delete the conversation.
+By the end of this, you should have an app where you can see all the conversations available, create conversations, and lastly,  navigate to an indinvidual conversation and be able to see the messages in the conversation, write messages in the conversation, and lastly, delete the conversation.

 To get guidance on how to write your controllers, services etc,